813.772.4584

 • SBMH was founded in 2017 and became a 501(C)(3) nonprofit organization in 2019.

-• Connected with 25 pediatric cancer warriors initially, and now support over 350.
+• Connected and supported 2 pediatric cancer warriors initially, and now supports over 400 pediatric cancer patients, their siblings and their parents.

-• Creates packages and programs to support children battling cancer.
+• Creates packages and programs that offer tailored support to children battling cancer, their siblings, and their parents.

 Sponsorship Information